 What’s good about Sky Broadband?

-- Widely available throughout the UK
+- Fibre and standard broadband is widely available throughout the UK

 - Free access to public Wi-Fi hotspots all around the country

 - Includes Sky Broadband Shield and a McAfee free trial to keep your devices safe

 - Sky Hub smart router automatically detects and adjusts for interference to keep Wi-Fi connection stable

 - Sky VIP scheme rewards long-term customers with priority visits from engineers, free set top box upgrades and cinema tickets